VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 There are a couple of ways to find a team.
 If you join our Facebook event, listed above, you can post to see if anyone wants to work on your idea with you.
 If you don’t have an idea, that’s OK too!
 Just post and say your background, any languages or technical experience you have, and say you’re looking for a team.
 Remember that everyone is in the same boat – don’t be afraid to put yourself out there!

-We will be providing a Slack channel to help facilitate team creation, as well as a meetup session right after the opening ceremony.
+We will be providing a Slack channel (#teamfinding) to help facilitate team creation, as well as a meetup session right after the opening ceremony.

-# Electronics
+# Electronics & Hardware

 You can use our WiFi by connecting to the network with SSID “vummiv”.
-If you’re having trouble, check out this webpage for troubleshooting.
+If you’re having trouble, check out [Vanderbilt's IT site](https://it.vanderbilt.edu/services/network/wireless/vu-guests.php) for troubleshooting.
 We will also have power strips and ethernet cords available at our hardware desk for checkout.
-Ethernet ports will be active on the third floor.
+Ethernet ports will be active on the second floor.

+A list of available hardware can be found [here](https://hardware.mlh.io/).

 # Sleeping & Eating